 - Planning and putting in place SEN Support to meet your child’s needs

 - Seeking advice from a specialist

-The school will give you a written record of what is agreed.
+The place of learning will give you a written record of what is agreed.
 A follow-up meeting will be arranged so you can discuss whether the support is helping your child.